 What Is Epipremnum Pinnatum?

-Pothos plants, including Cebu Blue Pothos, belong to the Epipremnum aureum species, but they are known by different names in other countries:
+Pothos plants, including Cebu Blue Pothos, belong to the Epipremnum aureum species, similar to dischidia ovata, but they are known by different names:

 - Pothos pinnatus